Rebilly/rebilly-js-token/docs/token-fields.md

         firstName: 'John',
         lastName: 'Doe'
     }
-}
+};
+// using an object literal we will create the token Rebilly.createToken(payload, callback);
 ```

 ## Methods

 The two supported payment methods require different fields to be valid.
+The fields listed below are **not optional**.

 ### Payment Card
 An object representing the payment card data.